andersst91/UAStools/README.md

 Seth C. Murray (sethmurray@tamu.edu)

 ### Description:
 UAStools is a package developed to provide useful tools for working with remote sensing data set, specifically in reference to field-based, agriculture research plots.
 Currently, the [plotshpcreate.R](https://github.com/andersst91/UAStools/wiki/plotshpcreate.R) function is available to construct a multi-polygon shapefile (.shp) of a reasearch trial, with individual polygons defining specific research plot.
+A full video tutorial is availible with accompanied [script](files/path/to/file "ALT TEXT").

 # Installation
 Make sure you have the latest version of [R](https://cran.r-project.org/).